Review of Icebreakers

 In June 2017 was launched the LNG tanker "Christophe de Margerie" (owned by SCF-Sovcomflot).
-The vessel became world's first ice-class LNG tanker traveling the Northern Sea Route (Russian Arctic, July through November) without icebreaker escort.
+The vessel became world's first ice-class LNG tanker.
+It is designed for seasonal navigation on the Northern Sea Route (Russian Arctic, July through November) without an icebreaker escort.
 The voyage between Asia and Europe takes just 15 days (via Bering Strait), or half the time needed on the route via Suez Canal.

 - In July 2018, Christophe de Margerie made Northern Sea Route record crossing (eastward, Sabetta to Cape Dezhnev), covering 4370 km (2720 ml) for 7 days 17 hours.
 The vessel navigated without icebreaker support, at an average speed 12,8 knots (24 kph / 15 mph).
 The full voyage Russia-China (Sabetta to Tangshan) took 18,5 days.

-- Inaugurated in December 2017, Christophe de Margerie ship has ice-breaking capacity 2,1 m, a propulsion system with power capacity 45 MW (comparable to nuclear-powered icebreakers), 29 crew (including 13 officers).
+- Inaugurated in December 2017, Christophe de Margerie ship has ice-breaking capacity 2,1 m, propulsion power 45 MW (comparable to nuclear-powered icebreakers), 29 crew (including 13 officers).

 - ice-breaking capacity up to 1,8 m (6 ft)